 The Bachelor of Arts degree is pre-professional and does not lead to certification of any type.
-The Master of Arts degree is the professional degree and enables the student to meet the academic and practicum requirements for certification by the American Speech and Hearing Association (ASHA).
+The Master of Arts degree is the professional degree and enables the student to meet the academic and practicum requirements for certification by the American Speech and Hearing Association (ASHA) and endorsement standards for the speech/language specialist in the public schools.

-If the student desires educational certification in addition to the certification of ASHA, he must take Professional Teacher Education (PTE) and methods courses (EDSE 460) as well as student teaching.
-The student teaching requirements should be postponed until the graduate level.
+If the student desires educational certification in addition to ASHA certification, he or she must take Professional Teacher Education (PTE) and methods courses (EDSE 460) as well as student teaching.
+The student teaching requirement should be postponed until the graduate level.

-All students must apply for admission to the Speech Pathology Program.
+All students must apply for admission to the Speech/Language Pathology Program.
 Transfer students must apply prior to their arrival on campus.
-Typically, applications are submitted during the sophomore year, by April 1.
+Typically, applications are submitted during Spring Quarter of the Sophomore year, by April 1.
+It is the student's responsibility to obtain the application and the Admission and Retention Policies from the Speech/Language Pathology Office, Bishop-Lehr 147.
 Course requirements:

-ree req urrements.

 EDSE 100 Education of Exceptional Children

-EDSE 1 6 0 Introduction to Speech Correction
+EDSE 160 Introduction to Speech/Language Disorders

-EDSE 26 0 Introduction to Phonetics
+EDSE 260 Introduction to Phonetics

 EDSE 264 Introduction to Clinical Practicum I

 EDSE 265 Acoustics of Speech

 EDSE 266 Speech and Language Development

-EDSE 267 The Auditory and Speech Mechanisms5
+EDSE 267 Anatomy and Physiology of Speech and Hearing

-EDSE 301 Behavioral Objectives and Educational Programming for

-Exceptional Children
+EDFE 270 School and Community Aide

+EDSE 356 Manual Communications Skills: SEE

-EDSE 357 Speech Reading
+EDSE 357 Introduction to Hearing Aids and Amplification Systems

 or

-EDSE 358 Auditory Training and Hearing Aids
+EDSE 358 Auditory Training and Speech Reading

-EDSE 36 0 Articulation Disorders I
+EDSE 360 Articulation Disorders I

 EDSE 361 Voice Disorders I

 EDSE 362 Stuttering I

 EDSE 363 Introduction to Organic Disorders

 EDSE 364 Introduction to Clinical Practicum II

 EDSE 365 Language Disorders in Children I

-EDSE 369 Neurological Basis for Speech and Hearing
+EDSE 369 Neurological Bases for Speech and Hearing

-EDSE 370 Introduction to Audiology5
+EDSE 870 Introduction to Audiology

+EDSE 372 Advanced Audiology

+EDSE 460 Public School Speech/Language Pathology

-EDSE 464 Clinical Practicum in Speech Pathology
+EDSE 464 Clinical Practicum in Speech/Language Pathology

-EDSE 467 Diagnosis in Speech Pathology3
+EDSE 467 Diagnosis in Speech/Language Pathology

-63
+EDSE 474 Practicum in Audiology